Mister America: Production and release

 The filmmakers preferred using non-actors to elicit genuine responses and the impression of a real documentary film and auditioned around 10 actresses for the part of Toni, on Gregg's recommendation.
 The acting was largely improvised from a minimal script and evolved from a prospective Web special into a full-length feature film spontaneously.
 While editing, the filmmakers looked for opportunities to include backstory in the documentary that would make it more accessible to viewers who were not familiar with the Web series.
-Setting the film in the diverse and Hispanic-heavy San Bernardino County was contrasted with Heidecker's ignorant and xenophobic policies based on the Donald Trump administration, along with his toxic masculinity.
 Interior filming was shot in the San Gabriel Valley.

 The film's world premiere was as a part of Beyond Fest 2019 at Grauman's Egyptian Theatre, with comedian Nathan Fielder moderating the event.
 It was released in select theaters in the United States on October 9, 2019, by Magnolia Pictures.
-The film was also produced in association with Cartoon Network's Williams Street, making it the second theatrically released film from Adult Swim.
+It is by far the third film with involvement from The Cartoon Network, Inc. to receive a full theatrical release, after The Powerpuff Girls Movie and Aqua Teen Hunger Force Colon Movie Film for Theaters.
+As with the latter, Williams Street was involved with production (Adult Swim distributed the web series) and Warner Bros.
+Pictures was not involved in distribution due to the former's box office failure.

 In a January 31, 2021, question and answer showing, Heidecker and Notarnicola cited Street Fight, Mitt, Weiner, A Perfect Candidate, and Making a Murderer as inspirations.